 # Calculates and returns working days on a month, up and including a given date # Params: # +date+:: +Date+ object with the month to calulate and the date to stop def count_working_days_including(date) (date.at_beginning_of_month..date).count do |day| (1..5).cover?(day.wday) && !BankHoliday.holiday_on?(day) end end

 We often don't think about how keeping the code in good shape sets the bar for others working on the project.
-But a project with well written code will motivate everyone to mimic the behavior, follow the conventions and deliver code with similar quality.
+But a project with a well-written code will motivate everyone to mimic the behavior, follow the conventions and deliver code with similar quality.
 If there are no broken windows on the project, people will be less tempted to break one.

 The broken window experience comes to my mind every now and then, as it exemplifies the importance that minor behaviors have on avoiding problems from scaling and ultimately systems from falling into chaos.
-It is one of the rules that it's worth to live by.
+It is one of the rules that it's worth living by.